 South Sound Clean Water Partners (formerly the Pierce County Shellfish Partners) exists to protect and improve water quality.
 Established in 2006, the collaboration between Pierce County, Tacoma-Pierce County Health Department and Pierce Conservation District grew.
-With more partners and more areas being monitored, it made sense to change the name of the organization.
+The Partnership now includes Thurston County, Mason County and Kitsap County.
+With more partners and more areas being monitored, it was important to change the name of the organization to reflect all partners.

-In Pierce County there are more than 8,400 acres of shellfish growing areas.
-Washington State Department of Health regularly collects marine water quality samples in these areas to insure shellfish are safe to eat.
+In Pierce County, there are more than 8,400 acres of shellfish growing areas.
+Washington State Department of Health (DOH) regularly collects marine water quality samples in these areas to ensure shellfish are safe to eat.
+You can learn more about DOH's shellfish monitoring program by visiting their Shellfish Growing Areas page.

 The 2018-19 Key Peninsula Water Quality Report is the second water quality report for the area showing how the community and stakeholders are working to improve water quality health for habitat and people.
 This special insert is printed and published in the Key Peninsula News.